- Our Party

 She opposed and debated Mitt Romney and high-profile Democrats including Robert Reich in her 2002 run for Governor of Massachusetts.

 Carla Howell won the endorsement of the Boston Herald in her 1998 race for Massachusetts State Auditor.

-She has consulted for dozens of initiatives and campaigns at the local, state and federal level and organized the 2009 Small Government Summit which trained candidates and activists how to formulate and sell liberty proposals with broad appeal to voters.
+She has consulted for hundreds of initiatives and campaigns at the local, state and federal level and organized the 2009 Small Government Summit which trained candidates and activists how to formulate and sell liberty proposals with broad appeal to voters.
 One outgrowth of the Summit was the creation of her game Who's Driving which she designed to train libertarians to proactively advance liberty in their campaigns, conversations and public appearances.

 Carla Howell has been a featured, stand-alone guest on the Neil Cavuto Show, O’Reilly Factor, Glenn Beck, and Fox Business News Happy Hour and hundreds of TV and radio interviews and debates since 1998.